MirandaD20/Group_Project1-Maze/Doc_Group_(group 15)_(Maze Application Development).md

 • Go to tools > Bitmap Display
 • Change the settings and do not close window:
 - Unit width and unit height should both be set to 8
-- Display width and height should both be set to 512
+- Pixel Display width and height should both be set to 512
+- Base address should be set to: 0x10010000

 3. Open Keyboard and Display MMIO Simulator:
 - Open tools and click on Keyboard and Display MMIO Simulator